willow-oss/bite_the_dust_python/README.md

 ====

 ## Overview
-Programs for machine learning written in Python, including test data loader, learning algorithms and hyper-parameter optimizers.
+Programs for machine learning written in Python, including test data loader, learning algorithms (especcialy for regression) and hyper-parameter optimizers.
 We are expanding this package to add some new algorithms (e.g.: Neural Network, Recurrent Neural Network).
 We will mainly use pandas.DataFrame object as input.

 ## Description